-How many turkeys you can fit on your pellet grill widely depends on your grills size and the size of your turkey.
-If you're cooking for a larger group it may seem pracitcal to get a large, gorgeous, instagram-worthy turkey.
-We suggest cooking multiple smaller turkeys as they will cook faster and yeild more food overall.
-However, it's important to not overload your grill as it can throw the air flow off.
+How many turkeys you can fit on your pellet grill widely depends on your grill's size and the size of your turkey.
+If you're cooking for a larger group it may seem practical to get a large, gorgeous, Instagram-worthy turkey.
+However, we suggest cooking multiple smaller turkeys as they will cook faster and yield more food overall.
+Keep in mind, it's important to not overload your grill as it can throw the air flow off.
 We use a medium sized turkey for reference below.

 - 20-inch grill = one, 12 lbs. turkey

 - 24-inch grill = two, 12 lbs. turkey

 - 36-inch grill = three, 12 lbs. turkey

 HOW BIG OF A TURKEY CAN I FIT IN MY PELLET GRILL

 Turkeys are tall and require a decent amount of space.
 All of our grills are able to successfully smoke a turkey.
 If you end up buying a turkey that is too tall, try spatchcocking your bird.
 Your bird will lay much more flat on your grill grates.
 A 24-inch pellet grill can house a turkey that is about 9-inches tall, while a 36-inch pellet grill can house an 11-inch tall turkey.

 While fresh is always best, we understand not everyone will be able to snag a fresh turkey.
 Frozen works too.
 If that's the case--don't forget to thaw!
 When/how do I thaw a turkey?
 Great question.
 Large birds are difficult but give yourself some extra time before the big day and you'll have no problem!